AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##Info
 ### Description
-Info is not an indicator in the classic sense, but can be considered as more of a tool.
-The background of the chart may (depending on the underlying instrument) display additional information.
+Info is not an indicator in the classic sense of the word, but is actually more similar to a tool.
+Depending on the underlying instrument, the background of the chart may show additional information.

 ### Visualization
 ![GetDayBar](./media/image112.png)

 ##Maximum (MAX)
 ### Description
-Max (MAX) outputs the highest value for a specified number of periods.
+Max (MAX) delivers the highest value for a predefined number of periods.

 ### Usage
 ```cs